This guide is designed for Adobe Lightroom versions CC 2015 and up, specifically for Lightroom Classic CC

 Now, you will establish a workflow and template for locating, importing and organizing your image files.

 In Lightroom > File > Import Photos and Videos…

-In the left-hand column of the import panel, select a source, then select ‘include subfolders’
+In the left-hand column of the import panel, select a source (a camera memory card or folder in the Finder), then select ‘include subfolders’

-In the upper middle section of the import panel, select Move [move photos to a new location and add to catalog].
+In the upper middle section of the import panel, select Copy [which will copy photos to a new location and add to catalog].